 Are all of the performances appropriate for children?

 BRIC Celebrate Brooklyn! performances are geared towards adults and families with children.
 We will make every attempt to inform audiences if a performance contains strong adult themes or language.

 Yes!
 Additionally, a designated space for Stroller Parking will be available on the 9th Street side of the venue.
 Please note, BRIC is not responsible for lost, stolen, or damaged property.

 Am I allowed to bring food and drinks into the venue?
 Are food and drinks for sale?

-    We encourage picnicking, however the policies of the NYC Police Department, the Department of NYC Parks & Recreation, and BRIC Celebrate Brooklyn!
-Festival do not allow patrons to bring cans or glass bottles into the site.
-BRIC Celebrate Brooklyn!
-Festivals staff and volunteers will be checking for these items upon arrival of the site.
-Beer and wine are sold for on-site consumption and may not be removed from the site.
+There is no outside food or beverage allowed inside the BRIC Celebrate Brooklyn!
+Festival venue.
+Festival staff and volunteers will be checking for these items upon arrival at the site.
+Food, beer, wine, and cocktails are sold for on-site consumption and may not be removed from the site.

 Is smoking permitted at BRIC Celebrate Brooklyn?

 BRIC Celebrate Brooklyn! complies with the direction of the City of New York on the ban on smoking in public parks.
 "No Smoking" is clearly posted among rules on our entrance signs.
 Enforcement is solely administered by Parks Enforcement Patrol (PEP).

 How can I volunteer or work at BRIC Celebrate Brooklyn?